Pulled Pork Quesadillas

 Pulled Pork Quesadillas with small bowls of barbecue sauce and sour cream.

-These quesadillas are an excellent use for leftover pulled pork or any other cooked fall apart pork.
+This quesadilla recipe is an excellent use for leftover oven-pulled pork or any other slow cooked fall-apart pork.
 But that’s underselling these quesadillas.
-The truth is that you should think about making some sort of slow cooked pork for the joy of first having the pork, and the second level of joy that your will have knowing these quesadillas are on the immediate horizon.
-Just don’t forget to squirrel some away.
+The truth is that you should think about making some sort of slow cooked pork for the joy of first having the pork dinner, and the second level of joy knowing these quesadillas are on the immediate horizon.
+Just don’t forget to save some!

 By signing up, you agree to our Privacy Policy.